chuyangliu/snake/README.md

-# Snake
+# Snake-AI

 A snake game AI written in c/c++.

 ## This program can be used to

 1. Play classic snake game.
-(You can control two snakes at the same time!)
+(You can control two snakes at the same time)

-2. See how an intelligent computer snake eat the food.
-(Also, you can see two AI snake running at the same time!)
+2. Watch how an AI snake eat the food.
+(Also, you can see two AI snake running at the same time)

 3. Run some test program for graph searching alogrithm such as BFS and DFS.